Our executive team and senior staff are responsible for the day to day leadership of City Harvest.

 Jen joined City Harvest in 2000, and over the years, she has prioritized rescuing and delivering nutritious food, while increasing the amount of food City Harvest distributes annually, and guided the expansion of health-focused programming, including providing free nutrition education and culinary programming to thousands of New Yorkers across the city.
 She also created HarvestWorks, an opportunity for farmers to supply community food programs with locally grown produce.
 Jennifer previously worked at Estee Lauder’s corporate office.

 Renee Richardson, Chief Finance and Administration Officer

-Renee Richardson oversees the Finance, Human Resources, IT and Risk Management departments at City Harvest.
+Renee Richardson oversees the Finance, IT, and Risk Management departments at City Harvest.
 Most recently she served as CFO and Treasurer of the Population Council.
 A native of Australia, Renee began her career as an Audit Manager for an accounting and consulting firm in Brisbane before moving to London where she worked for Railtrack PLC (now known as Network Rail).
 She held Controller and Director of Finance positions for the International Rescue Committee, working in the United States, Europe, Africa, and Asia before joining amFAR as their Controller.
 Renee brings a breadth of experience in accounting and reporting, budgeting and forecasting, enterprise risk management, systems implementation, and cross-functional collaboration to City Harvest.

 Marilyn R Andzeski, CFM, PMP, Vice President of Facilities and Office Services